AU-BCE-EE/Pedersen-2023-sep-and-plasma-treat/README.md

 Results of statistical analysis of ESA data (ESA_231218.xlsx).

 ## `data-NH3`
-Measurement data, flux of measured NH3 from each individual dynamic flux chamber over time.
+Measurement data, flux of measured NH3 from each individual dynamic flux chamber over time downloaded from the ALFAM2 database.

+## 'data-stat-NH3'
 Results of statistical analysis (231218-NEO-NH3.xlsx).

 ## `data-VOC`